Chichester, West Sussex, PO18 0PX

 Undoubtedly the cutest race of the weekend (and perhaps in the whole of motorsport!), the Settrington Cup has been a fixture of the Revival since 2012.
 More than 50 children will race down Goodwood's iconic start/finish straight in pint-sized Austin J40 pedal cars.
 With eternal glory awaiting the victor, emotions are sure to run high… and that's just the parents!

 Magnificent air displays

-The day starts with a momentous aerial display of vintage Warbirds in the skies above this former RAF Westhampnett airfield.
+The day starts with a momentous aerial display of vintage aircraft in the skies above this former RAF Westhampnett airfield.
 In addition, on the ground there is a concours display of around 30 historic aircraft of all shapes and sizes in the Freddie March Spirit of Aviation.

 Food, fashion and festivities

 The Revival is now as famous for its off-track activities as it is for the racing.
 Wherever you go, you'll see the fashions and hear the music of the era, with plenty of opportunities to dance and get involved.
 And the fun doesn't stop when the final chequered flag drops.
 Head 'Over the Road' to find a vintage fairground, roller disco, drive-in movie and lots more period festivities to party the night away.